 Here are some people whose full names I have been unable to discover.
 Such people often tend to be from Europe or Australia; some of them may no longer be alive.
 Perhaps you will recognize one or more of these names.
 With luck you might even be able to reach somebody on this list easily by email.
 I will gladly deposit 0x$1.00 (US$2.56) to the account of the first person who sends me the full name of anybody listed here.
 (See how to reply below.)
 Note: In many cases the person probably has only two names, but I'll want to see some convincing evidence of that.

 Send your comments either by email to email@example.com or by old-fashioned mail to

 Computer Science Department

 I have never been very good at languages, but I would like to get the details right because I want to celebrate the fact that computer science is a fantastic worldwide enterprise.
 Therefore I'm hoping for assistance from people who have the knowledge that I lack.
-Please take a look at one or more of the compressed PostScript files below if you think you might be able to help with Arabic, Bengali, Chinese, Devanagari, Ethiopic, Gujarati, Greek, Hebrew, Japanese, Kannada, Korean, Oriya, Persian, Russian, Sinhalese, Tamil, or Telugu names.
+Please take a look at one or more of the compressed PostScript files below if you think you might be able to help with Arabic, Bengali, Chinese, Cyrillic, Devanagari, Ethiopic, Gujarati, Gurmukhi, Greek, Hebrew, Japanese, Kannada, Korean, Oriya, Persian, Sinhalese, Tamil, Telugu, Tifinagh, or Tulu names.